-Chelsea Yuill (b.
-1992, Canada) is an emerging curator and textile artist.
-She explores weaving, embroidery, and reworking clothes to reflect upon feminine mythologies, the lineage of womxn’s work, the slipperiness of romance, and the absurdity in everyday life.
-These themes fold into her curatorial work as a way to connect to contemporary art practices to engage the public in surprising and thought provoking ways.
+Chelsea Yuill is an emerging curator and textile artist.
+She explores weaving, embroidery, and reworking clothes to reflect upon feminine mythologies, and the absurdity in everyday life.
+These themes fold into her curatorial work as a way to connect to contemporary art practices to engage the public in surprising and thought-provoking ways.
 Her work has been included in group exhibitions at Hatch Gallery, Vancouver (2020); Gallery Jones, Vancouver (2018); and Emily Carr University of Art + Design (2018).
-Her most recent curatorial project was EAT YOUR TAIL, Access Gallery (2020).
-Yuill holds a BFA from Emily Carr University of Art + Design with a focus on curatorial practices and is based in Vancouver on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh First Nations.
-Currently, she is the Festival & Publication Coordinator at Capture Photography Festival.
+Her curatorial projects include EAT YOUR TAIL, Access Gallery (2020); Elisabeth Belliveau: A Vase with Pale Roses (2020), Rydel Cerezo: Back of My Hand (2020), and Yumna Al-Arashi: Holy Terrain (2021), Capture Photography Festival.
+Yuill holds a BFA from Emily Carr University of Art + Design (2019) and is based in Vancouver on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh First Nations.
+Currently, she is the Festival Coordinator at Capture Photography Festival.